wetryingtodorock/getblock-docs/en/rpc-service/ont/ws/ont_getsyncstatus.md

 ---
-title: ont:getsyncstatus \[WebSocket\]
+title: getsyncstatus - Ontology
-description: Fetch the synchronization status of the node.
+description: Example code for the getsyncstatus ws method. Сomplete guide on how to use getsyncstatus ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters